reneboeing/hetzner_dyndns/README.md

 # Hetzner DNS API Client with FritzBox DynDNS Bridge

-A Go implementation of a Hetzner DNS API client with a built-in DynDNS server that accepts FritzBox-compatible update requests and manages DNS records through the Hetzner DNS API.
+A pure Go implementation of a Hetzner DNS API client with a built-in DynDNS server that accepts FritzBox-compatible update requests and manages DNS records through the Hetzner DNS API.

 ## Features